Skip to main content

 College Bound logo and young woman smiling, wearing grad cap among other graduates.

-Through the generous Washington College Grant (WA Grant), eligible College Bound students who fulfill the pledge get free public college tuition, or an equivalent amount for an approved private college or career school.
+Through the generous Washington College Grant (WA Grant), eligible College Bound students who fulfill the program requirements get free public college tuition, or an equivalent amount for an approved private college or career school.
 Students must apply for financial aid and attend a participating college in Washington.

 This page contains information for students, families, counselors, and anyone interested in the College Bound program.